-- The film version of Jason Bourne is this trope played completely straight, with the added twist of amnesia caused by, among other things, his unwillingness to kill a father in front of his children, which would force him to kill them all, despite training as an assassin and conditioning for obedience.
-When he is confronted with that situation, it results in a cognitive dissonance that effectively breaks his conditioning, resulting in amnesia exacerbated by two almost-lethal gunshot wounds.
+- The film version of Jason Bourne was this.
+His amnesia was caused by, among other things, his unwillingness to kill a father in front of his children, which would force him to kill them all, despite training as an assassin and conditioning for obedience.
+When he is confronted with that situation, it results in a cognitive dissonance that effectively breaks his conditioning, resulting in the loss of memory exacerbated by two almost-lethal gunshot wounds.

 - Vincent of Collateral is familiar enough with the trope to pose as one of these.
-It's an out-and-out lie, though—he's actually an unpleasant combination of the Social Darwinist and Straw Nihilist archetypes.
+It's more of a lie, though—he's closer to an Unfettered Professional Killer.

-- The titular protagonist of Elektra is an assassin for hire; when she finds out that her targets are a girl and her father, it promptly leads to her Heel-Face Turn (which is later revealed to be the whole point of the contract).
+- The titular protagonist of Elektra was an assassin for hire.
+When she found out that her targets are a girl and her father, it promptly led to her Heel–Face Turn (which was later revealed to be the whole point of the contract).

 - Lok and O, the rival assassins from Fulltime Killer.
 The film starts out like a knock-off of Assassins, justified by the fact that the cinephile Lok purposefully apes the film, but eventually both assassins are revealed to be surprisingly nice guys.
 The main female character ends up dating both of them.

 - Ghost Dog from Ghost Dog: The Way of the Samurai.
 An untraceable assassin who spares a woman from his latest job, (despite the fact that he has no idea who she is and could identify him) and forms a friendship with a young local girl over the books they read.